 This park is a commemoration of the Battle of the Plains of Abraham, in which the generals of both sides.
 English General Wolfe and French General Montcalm, died during a fierce engagement lasting only 30 minutes (see p32).
 The element of surprise was on the side of the British as no army had ever before managed to scale the Cap Diamant escarpment.
-A visit Maison de la
+A visit Maison de la Découverte (Discovery Pavilion) at 835 rue Wilfrid-Laurier will explain more on this its resulting effect important event and on Canadian history

-Découverte (Discovery Pavilion) at 835 rue Wilfrid-Laurier will explain more on this important event and Victorian clock, Sir George-Étienneits resulting effect on Canadian history (see p89).
+(see p89).